GitHub

 - Security and Analyses

-- Team Adds
+- Team and Team Adds

 - After saving the changes on the GitHub side, specify your desired repositories and branches on the Middleware side to filter the events you want to track.